2018 IAAF World U20 Championships: Medal table

 Kenya won the ranking in the medal table.

 Placing table

 USA won the ranking in the placing table.

 Participation

 The following is a list of participating nations with the number of qualified athletes in brackets.
 A country without any qualified athlete could enter either one male or one female.
-A total 156 countries (plus the teams from Authorized Neutral Athletes and Athlete Refugee team) and 1462 athletes are scheduled to compete.
+A total 156 countries (plus the teams from Authorized Neutral Athletes and Athlete Refugee team) and 1462 athletes were scheduled to compete.